MDMA: Shulgin's research

 American chemist and psychopharmacologist Alexander Shulgin reported he synthesized MDMA in 1965 while researching methylenedioxy compounds at Dow Chemical Company, but did not test the psychoactivity of the compound at this time.
 Around 1970, Shulgin sent instructions for N-methylated MDA (MDMA) synthesis to the founder of a Los Angeles chemical company who had requested them.
 This individual later provided these instructions to a client in the Midwest.
 Shulgin may have suspected he played a role in the emergence of MDMA in Chicago.

 Shulgin first heard of the psychoactive effects of N-methylated MDA around 1975 from a young student who reported "amphetamine-like content".
 Around 30 May 1976, Shulgin again heard about the effects of N-methylated MDA, this time from a graduate student in a medicinal chemistry group he advised at San Francisco State University who directed him to the University of Michigan study.
 She and two close friends had consumed 100 mg of MDMA and reported positive emotional experiences.
 Following the self-trials of a colleague at the University of San Francisco, Shulgin synthesized MDMA and tried it himself in September and October 1976.
-Shulgin first reported on MDMA in a presentation at a conference in Bethesda, Maryland in December 1976.
-In 1978, he and David E. Nichols published a report on the drug's psychoactive effect in humans.
+Shulgin and David E. Nichols first reported on MDMA and its psychoactive effects in humans in a presentation at a conference in Bethesda, Maryland in December 1976.
+This conference paper was subsequently formally published in 1978.
 They described MDMA as inducing "an easily controlled altered state of consciousness with emotional and sensual overtones" comparable "to marijuana, to psilocybin devoid of the hallucinatory component, or to low levels of MDA".